dantaki/gtCNV/README.md

 * CNVs with high coverages (normalized coverage >5 /estimated autosome copy number >10) are omitted.
 Such loci genotype poorly and interfere with the SVM model.

 * Output is in VCF format.
+   * Median Phred-adjusted non-reference likelihoods are reported in the QUAL column
-Positions are annotated based on their overlap to genes, repeats, and 1000 Genomes phase 3 CNV
+   * Positions are annotated based on their overlap to genes, repeats, and 1000 Genomes phase 3 CNV

+* Suggested filters in the VCF were determined using [svtoolkit intensity rank sum annotator](http://gatkforums.broadinstitute.org/gatk/discussion/2715/documentation-for-intensityranksum-annotator)
+   * deletions: PASS at >= 12 median non-reference likelihood
+      * FDR ~ 1% at 5% allele frequency
+   * duplications: PASS at >= 10 median non-reference likelihood
+      * FDR ~ 3% at 5% allele frequency

+* **NOTE:** non-allelic homologous recombination derived duplications are problematic for gtCNV
+   * We recommend a more conservative median non-reference cutoff
+      * NAHR duplications: PASS at >= 6 median non-reference likelihood
+   * gtCNV Version 2.0 will address this issue.

 ## Credits